“Saturn’s action is to condense aqueous

 “You heard me,” Moon copped an indignant posture she likely prayed she could maintain.
 “So, what exactly did you do to become my best friend’s Mr. Right?”

 “All right.
 I saw Sydney standing back from the serpentine tree, palette in hand, smeared canvas at her side.
 I burned to reach out for her, but she dissolved in dripping gray.
-Upon further reflection, wow, two chicks, man—just like that tune.
+Upon further reflection, wow, two chicks, man—over me yet.
+Just like that tune.
 Surf city, two girls for every boy…unbelievable… But then reality set in.
-I clenched my face into a ticked, cynical sneer, biting my words like wedges of sour saloon lemons.
+I clenched my face into a cynical sneer, biting my words like wedges of sour saloon lemons.
 “It’s just a big bunch of crap about nothing.
 We talked—you know how she talks.
 I guess she got way out of joint over it, that’s all.
 She’s so damn headstrong…”

 “No one’s that headstrong without encouragement, Kenny.”
 Melissa rebuffed my stare, looking instead to the kites and running dogs, as in Boulder’s foothills, like Chautauqua on brighter days.

 “Aww, come on, Moon.
 She’s your sister, or whatever, not mine.
-But goddammit, she’s basically a spoiled little bitch who pushes until she gets what she wants!
+But goddammit, she’s basically a spoiled little brat who pushes until she gets what she wants!
 I suppose I was just humoring her, going along…didn’t want to jack around your closest…”

 “What are you saying?
 You’d ply her for my sake,” she shouted, picking righteously at the barrette above her left ear.
 “You must be…I really thought you were smarter than this.”